 In Pennsylvania, misdemeanors are classified into three categories depending on the severity of the charge.
 First-degree offenses are the most serious type of misdemeanor with significant consequences, while third-degree misdemeanors are the least serious.

 Starting with the most serious offense, a crime categorized as a first-degree misdemeanor can result in a conviction of up to five years in prison and a fine of up to $10,000.
-Crimes considered a first-degree misdemeanor are:
+The types of misdemeanors that fall under this category are:

 - Simple assault